iPlumb3r/Holochain/BestInClassIniative_FR.md

 * on peut aussi écouter Stephen Alexander (Un proche de Bill Gates) et Belinda Noakes (Une ex-Microsoft) actuelement affilié à <td><a href="https://digitalvaluecapture.com/">Digital Value Capture Academy</a></td> qui disent dans la video <a href="https://www.youtube.com/watch?v=Lu2lEv5D3FQ">Why Stephen waited for Holochain ?</a> que :
 > Holochain est LA technologie qu'ils attendaient depuis 20 ans !
 * on peut aussi citer André Crojne (le talentueux créateur/développeur de Yearn Finance)
 >  "This is something entirely new, and it isn't a blockchain, this is a new kind of decentralized beast, but I love it."
-> Holochain is not really like anything I’ve seen before, so this code review won’t be quite like anything you’ve read from me before.
-The Holodchain scalable distributed computing model seems to be taking decentralization to a new level, but bloody hell, is this thing just too good to be true?
+> "Holochain is not really like anything I’ve seen before, so this code review won’t be quite like anything you’ve read from me before.
+The Holodchain scalable distributed computing model seems to be taking decentralization to a new level, but bloody hell, is this thing just too good to be true ?"

 ### Aspect Opérationel